curl/curl/docs/SECURITY-PROCESS.md

 ## Busy-loops

-Busy-loops that consume 100% CPU time but eventually end (perhaps due to a§ set timeout value or otherwise) are not considered security problems.
+Busy-loops that consume 100% CPU time but eventually end (perhaps due to a set timeout value or otherwise) are not considered security problems.
 Applications are supposed to already handle situations when the transfer loop legitimately consumes 100% CPU time, so while a prolonged such busy-loop is a nasty bug, we do not consider it a security problem.